n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 export const getOffset: (page: number, pageSize: number) => number;
 ```

-(standard way to declare types for Typescript is to create an appropriate `.d.ts` module)
+(standard way to declare types for TypeScript is to create an appropriate `.d.ts` module)

-Note that Typescript operates definitions file over the Javascript module.
+Note that definition files have priority over the JavaScript modules.
 Imagine you removed
 `export const pageSizes = [25, 50, 100]` from the `sample.js` module.
-Typescript would still think it exists, and you
+TypeScript would still think it exists, and you
-will get a runtime error in the browser.
-It is a known tradeoff to keep definition files in sync with real Javascript
+will get a runtime error.
+It is a known tradeoff to keep definition files in sync with real JavaScript code.
+Teams try
-code.
-Teams try to update type definitions as soon as possible to provide a smooth experience for other developers.
+to update type definitions as soon as possible to provide a smooth experience for other developers.
+In the meantime,
-In the meantime, this approach allowed the Typescript code base to raise gradually without having to rewrite all
+this approach allowed the TypeScript codebase to raise gradually without having to rewrite all JavaScript ecosystem.
-Javascript.

 There are many examples of how to write type definitions.
 Most of the time you will meet simple cases and thus would be
 able to find something similar in the repository called
-[DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), where developers store definitions for npm
+[DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), where developers store definitions for NPM
 packages.
 You can also learn more about the type definitions feature in the
 [official documentation](https://www.typescriptlang.org/docs/handbook/2/type-declarations.html) as it is not a part of
 this article.

-### The Thing
+### Our JavaScript library

 In our company, we develop an internal UI components library.
-We use it in our products from the beginning.
-You can
+We use it in our products from the beginning, and the
-imagine how much effort it would take to rewrite such a big thing.
-In the meantime, we write new features using the
+current production version is 12.
+You could only imagine how much effort it would take to rewrite such a big thing.
+In
-Typescript language.
-The problem is, every time one team goes to implement a new code, they write a small part of the
+the meantime, we write new features using the TypeScript language.
+The problem is, every time one team goes to implement
-UI library definitions.
-Well, this does not look like a good process, and we decided to have a separate package with
+a new code, they write a small copy of the UI library definitions.
+Well, this does not sound like a good process, and we
-whole type definitions for our UI components.
-This would allow us to install it as a typical node package when it is
+decided to have a separate package with complete type definitions for our UI components.
+And that's because:

+- We would be able to import this package during the new repository initialization.
+This will allow controlling the
+  version and simplify the refactoring during the version update.
-needed, and we would not spend time writing the same things again and again.
-Though we have some good documentation
+- We would stop copy-pasting the same code again and again.
-resources for the library, having type definitions makes it easier to write the code and refactor when something
-changes in UI components API.

-### The Problem
+- Type definitions is a great documentation source.
+I bet developers would rather select the method via
+  **IntelliSense** suggestions than go to the web page with all API descriptions and copy the method name.

+### So what is wrong?

 Now you may ask me, what is wrong with our UI library?
 The thing is that we inject some global variable to interact
 with the exposed API.
-In the meantime, we want to import some constant pre-defined values to use them in our products.
+In addition, we want to import some constant pre-defined values (icons, table cell types, tag
+colors, etc) that are being used in our web pages.
+It usually comes in form of constant identifiers that help to style
+components.

 For example, we can style a button with one of the types:

 ```typescript